aftabmd/face-recognition-iam-ios-sdk/README.md

  The arguments accepted by the start camera function are the Configuration variables for HVFrCamera.
 The `startCamera()` method will set these variables and set HVFrCamera to start processing the camera feed.
 The details of the variables are given below.

  - `mode` can have a value among FRMode.REGISTER, FRMode.FACE_ADD, FRMode.RECOGNITION, FRMode.VERIFICATION and FRMode.CAPTURE
- - `userData` is the JSONObject having userDetails (explanation below)
+ - `userData` is a dictionary with the userDetails (explanation below)
  - `timeout` is the maximum time in milliseconds since startCamera() or resumeCamera() after which if the registration/recognition is not done, the onError will be called with Timeout Error.
 A value of 0 will disable the timeout
  - `isAutoCaptureEnabled` is a boolean value that specifies if automatic capture of image should happen for recognition when a face matching the desired size is detected.
 Please note that auto-capture is not supported for Registration mode or Face Add mode
  - `useFrontCam` is a boolean value that specifies if the front camera should be used.
 If set to false, then the back camera will be used for processing